-Determining Fish Sex
+Determining Fish Gender

-Here is how you can figure out the sex of common aquarium fish.
+Here is how you can figure out the gender of common aquarium fish.
 This is by no means an exhaustive list but it does provide a general overview of the differences between the fish sexes.

 Cichlids are such a diverse group that it would take a small novel to give specifics for knowing the difference within each species.
 While many are not easily differentiated, there are a few rules of thumb that apply to quite a few Cichlid species.

-Males are often slimmer but larger than females and are more vibrantly colored.
-The dorsal and anal fins of the male are more pointed, larger and more flowing than the female.
+Males are often slimmer but larger bodied than females and are more vibrantly colored.
+The dorsal and anal fins of the male are more pointed, larger and more flowing than in the female.
 In many species, the male will display egg-shaped markings on the anal fin known as egg spots.
 Some males have a bump on the head, referred to as a nuchal hump.
 Although females can also develop a nuchal hump when spawning, it is never as prominent as that of the male.
 Typically the dominant male will have a larger nuchal hump than other males.

 Although the above general rules apply to many species of cichlids, if you are considering breeding them, do your homework on the specific species before seeking a breeding pair.

 Barbs and other members of the cyprinid family are rather difficult to tell apart.
 Differences will vary by species, but generally, males are more intensely colored and slimmer than females.
 Since most cyprinids are schooling fish, one way to obtain a breeding pair is to purchase a group of them.
+In some species of cyprinids, including goldfish, the males will get small white bumps (nuptial tubercles) on their head, operculum and possibly the spine of the pectoral fins during the mating season.
+The males will chase the female who will lay her eggs and the males fertilize them as she deposits them.
+After breeding, usually there is no care of the eggs, and the parents may even eat them if they are found.

 Gouramis are another species of fish that are not easily identified.
 Males and females often are similarly colored and shaped.
 There is, however, one fairly universal sexual difference seen in most Gourami species.
 The dorsal fin is long and comes to a distinct point in males, while females have a shorter, rounded dorsal fin.

 In addition, certain species of Gourami show color variations between the sexes.
 The male Pearl Gourami has a deep red-orange coloration on the throat and breast.
 The male Moonlight Gourami has orange to red coloration of the pelvic fins.
+Like the Betta, many gouramis will build a bubble nest, but both the male and female are involved in taking care of the eggs.

 Tetras do have some differences between sexes, which vary based on the species.
 The females are a bit larger and plumper than males.
 Males are often more vibrantly colored and may have longer fins than their female counterparts.
 Tetras are schooling fish, so breeding pairs can be obtained simply by purchasing a small school of them at one time.
+Generally they breed by the males chasing the females and fertilizing the eggs as she lays them in the plants or scattered among the rocks.
+There is no parental care to the eggs, which may be eaten if discovered by the fish.